 Melissa Ramm, a Phase One cadet still in training, received funding from Seafarers UK and the Noel Lister Memorial Fund for her Cadetship.
 She had always wanted to work at sea but had never settled on one career path, so when she saw UKSA’s Cadetship advertised on social media she jumped at the chance to study with us.

 What experience did you gain before you started the cadetship?

 “I am a hard-working and driven person with a deep passion for the sea, and I thought that UKSA’s Cadetship would open the door into an incredible future in which I could follow my dreams.
 Before coming to UKSA I had been sailing yachts and dinghies for five years – I had my Day Skipper and RYA Dinghy 1-4.

 “At UKSA, every day is different to the next and each one brings a new opportunity to learn and excel.”

 Tell us about some of your experiences so far?

 Since being here I have had some amazing experiences, including doing a 60-mile passage as skipper for my Yachtmaster and helming across the English Channel at 4am, on a clear night with a new moon.

-At UKSA, every day is different to the next and each one brings a new opportunity to learn and excel.
+At UKSA, every day is different from the next and each one brings a new opportunity to learn and excel.
 I’m always doing a different course or seaphase; my first seaphase was ‘sunshine sailing’, two days in shorts and teeshirts.
 It was a valuable experience to sail with new people as I was so used to the same crew.

 What’s does the future hold for you?